svregala/Socket-Programming-EE450-Final-Project/README.txt

          // all the backend servers will receive that string, process it --> if it's meant for that particular server, that server will proceed to store transaction
          // it will be sending over <sender> <receiver> <amount> <highest serial num+1> <server indicator>, each server will act according to the server indicator
-         // servers will then send back the balance of the transferer back to the main server
+         // servers will then send back the balance of the transferer back to the main server */

-Algorithm for TXLIST case
+The following algorithm is for handling the TXLIST case:
+/*
    - When the main server sends the request to the servers, the main server will print out that it has sent a request to the servers
    - Similarly, when the main server receives information for TXLIST from the servers, it will print out that it has received TXLIST information from them
-   // continuously receive data from
+   // continuously receive data from all the backend servers /*
-   /*
       - store incoming transaction lines into a list that is later going to get sorted
       - have a global variable corresponding to all the servers A,B,C --> say num_transactions_A, num_transactions_B, num_transactions_C